 Broken capillaries are tiny blood vessels that commonly surface on the face, legs, and chest.
 Their spidery appearance has earned them the nickname, spider veins.
 These capillaries, which typically connect arteries and veins, are caused by a number of factors; including sun exposure, genetics, pregnancy, hormones and irritation to the skin.
 While it is possible to reduce your risk of developing broken capillaries by avoiding harsh exfoliants and picking at your skin, genetic and hormonal factors make them impossible to avoid altogether.

 Although harmless, these red veins may be a source of embarrassment, particularly when they appear on the face.
 At Q Esthetics Laser Clinic , we understand the effect broken capillaries can have on your self-esteem and well-being; and use Cold Laser Photorejuvenation to effectively treat broken capillaries.
-To schedule a free consultation and learn more about how this treatment can help you, call one of our three convenient locations today.
+To schedule a free consultation and learn more about how this treatment can help you, call one of our two convenient locations today.

 What to expect during and after photorejuvenation?